Wikia/app/docker/README.md

 5. In jenkins-jobs repo - change back the name of a job, branch to dev and merge it

 ### FAQ
-- are docker images rebuilt always?
+#### Are docker images rebuilt always?
+On every deployment?
--
+No, docker images have app and config commit hashes in an image name.
+So if you push the same app and config combo - docker image won't be rebuilt.

 ## How to set up Docker on your machine